 }

-From the requirements above, we can identify the following objects: player, board, square, pawn, bishop, knight, king, queen, rook, game, etc. These objects can be used to structure the chess game and make it easier to understand, reuse, and maintain.
+From the requirements above, we can identify the following objects: player, board, square, pawn, bishop, knight, king, queen, rook, game, etc. These objects can be used to structure the chess game.

 When designing your system, consider whether each piece requires a separate class, or if they are instances of the same class with different types.
 For example, do you need a separate player class, or can players be considered external initiators interacting with the system?
 Remember, there is no single correct answer, but a simple design with fewer entities is often a good starting point.